aakarsh27/always-moving-mouse-pointer/README.md

-# mouse pointer (using pyuatogui, time and random)
+# mouse pointer (using pyuatogui, time & random)
-this program turns the mouse into always moving so that your computer screen never falls to auto sleep
+this program turns the mouse into always moving so that your computer screen never falls to auto-sleep this way you can stay active withhout actually staying active lmao